 The first day of remote education might look different from our standard approach, while we take all necessary actions to prepare for a longer period of remote teaching.
-Children will be provided with a range of activities via SeeSaw which may include online resources such as Oak National Academy, BBC Bitesize, White Rose Maths, TT Rockstars, Purple Mash.
+Children will be provided with a range of activities via SeeSaw which may include online resources such as Oak National Academy, BBC Bitesize, White Rose Maths, TT Rockstars.

-Teachers / school staff can be contacted via email with gueries etc.
+Teachers / school staff can be contacted via SeeSaw with queries etc.